MaxBarraclough/TBBwithCMake/README.md

 The easiest way to do this is to simply copy `tbb_debug.dll` from, for example `C:/Users/mb/Downloads/tbb44/tbb44_20160526oss/bin/intel64/vc14` into the main project folder (note: *not* the `bin` folder).

+You may find it useful to adjust createLinkToTbbDll.bat to work on your system.

 Linux
 -----